Home » Dead Pixel on TV

 If you have a very close look at the screen, you can see these three colored areas.

-The fact that an image on the screen can be created by using three colors has been scientifically proven, and there are special formulas for it.
+The fact that an image on the screen can be created using three colors has been scientifically proven, and there are unique formulas.

 What Does a “Dead Pixel” Mean